GregoryBWilson/stock-analysis/Written_Report_Challenge2.md

 ### 2.2 Analysis of 2018 Stocks

 Looking at table 2.2 below you can see that, in stark contrast to 2017, 2018 was a very poor year for green energy.
-Here are some take aways that Steve had for consideration of the DAQO New Engergy Corp (DQ) stock in comparison to other stock in the same market:
+Here are some observations I had for Steve's considerations of the DAQO New Energy Corp (DQ) stock in comparison to other stock in the same market:

 - In 2018 DQ was now the lowest preforming stock of all the green energy stock analyzed
 - DQ trade volume was up but still well below the average trading volume for this sector